fabremx/react-course-materials/CompoundComponentPattern/README.md

 </Form>
 ```

-## Problem
+## 📌 Problem

-This code below works, but forces to pass our `isDisabled` props through each children.
+This code above works, but forces us to pass our `isDisabled` prop through each children.
 Even those who don't need it.

-## Solution
+## 🔑 Solution

-Two solution offer to us :
+Two solutions are possible:

 - React.cloneElement
 - Using context API

 ### React.cloneElement

-We are going to extends childrens component props with `isDisabled`
+We are going to extends children components props with `isDisabled`

 ```js
 export const Form = (props) => {